CodingTil/wordle-rs/README.md

 # wordle-rs

-A Wordle game implementation in Rust with a terminal UI, supporting multiple languages.
+A Wordle game implementation in Rust with a terminal and web UI, supporting multiple languages.

 ## Playing the Game